We are so thankful for

 We asked Rebecca why she thought she would be a good fit to be on our board and she said, “I want children to know that they are loved and that they have value.
 Everyone wants to be known and feel safe.
 Vulnerable children, especially need that.”
 Whether it is with one of her 16 nieces or nephews, her son or a kid at the local park, Rebecca loves the opportunity to encourage and empower kids she interacts with.

-Anthony loves cross cultural experiences and has a degree in Spanish.
+Anthony works as a therapist, loves cross cultural experiences, and has a Spanish degree.
 A dream of his is to visit each Spanish speaking country.
-So far, he has checked Honduras and Venezuela off the list.
+So far, he has checked two countries off the list.
 It was travel that first brought Anthony and his wife, Lauren, together as they were preparing for overseas mission work in 2009.

-Today, they have two kiddos, a dog, and (much to Anthony’s chagrin) two cats.
-They are also foster parents, so the number of kids, the activities, and the level of noise in their house can vary significantly from season to season.
+Today, they have three kiddos, a dog, and (much to Anthony’s chagrin) two cats.
 Caring for kids from hard places has taught Anthony that what people truly need, be they young or old, is to feel seen, heard, and valued.
 That foundation of connection makes anything possible.

 Heath grew up in Nappanee, Indiana and has always valued community and connection with others.
 He and his wife, Krista, have 2 active little boys who keep them on their toes.
 Their family loves to take bike rides, go swimming, and have campfires in their backyard.